AdamDavidson1/4klift/docs/README.md

 Getting Started
 ===============

-For this **getting started** tutorial we are going to write a siteratora collection and reporting web site and service with 4klift.
+For this **getting started** tutorial we are going to write a log collector and reporting web site and service with 4klift.

 The Apache Cassandra database is designed for very a high number of simultaneous read and write operations.